 We have investigated the characteristics of the Corbino-Josephson setup in graphene, including the normal-state conductance, critical current, and the skewness of the current phase relation, supposing that the radial profile of electrostatic potential barrier is tuned from a~parabolic to a~rectangular shape.
 The detailed interpretation of the barrier smoothing is left out of the scope of this work; in principle, it can be regarded as an intrinsic feature of of the device, grasped within a~self-consistent solution including the carrier diffusion and manifesting itself primarily by the asymmetry of the conductance spectrum \cite{Pet14,Kam21,Kum22}, but one can also expect --- in particular, for ultraclean graphene-on-hBN devices \cite{Zen19} --- that additional gate electrodes may allow one to tune the barrier electrostatically (at least to some degree).

 Our results show that the system behavior possible for the rectangular barrier of an infinite height, earlier discussed in Ref.\ \cite{Abd18}, is substantially enriched when smooth potentials are under consideration.
-Namely, the product product of critical current and normal-state resistance ($I_cR_N$) and skewness of the current-phase relation ($S$) analyzed within the continuous model utilizing the Dirac-Bogoliubov-De-Gennes equation exhibit --- when tuning the barrier profile --- crossovers between three types of behavior possible for a~generic Josephson junction.
-A~standard Josephson tunneling (SJT), with the supercurrent governed by a~single mode, is approached near the charge-neutrality point for the values of the disk radii ratio starting from $r_2/r_2=4\div{}5$ and flat (i.e., nearly-rectangular) barriers, graphene-specific multimode Dirac-Josephson tunneling (MDJT) occurs for the tripolar doping and wide collection of barrier shapes, or for unipolar doping and flat barriers, the ballistic Josephson effect (BJE) is reconstructed for unipolar doping and smooth (nearly parabolic) barriers.
+Namely, the product of critical current and normal-state resistance ($I_cR_N$) and skewness of the current-phase relation ($S$) analyzed within the continuous model utilizing the Dirac-Bogoliubov-De-Gennes equation exhibit --- when tuning the barrier profile --- crossovers between three types of behavior possible for a~generic Josephson junction.
+A~standard Josephson tunneling (SJT), with the supercurrent governed by a~single mode, is approached near the charge-neutrality point for the values of the disk radii ratio starting from $r_2/r_1=4\div{}5$ and flat (i.e., nearly-rectangular) barriers, graphene-specific multimode Dirac-Josephson tunneling (MDJT) occurs for the tripolar doping and wide collection of barrier shapes, or for unipolar doping and flat barriers, the ballistic Josephson effect (BJE) is reconstructed for unipolar doping and smooth (nearly parabolic) barriers.